 This is a medical device that takes in the ambient air and separates the oxygen from the nitrogen and supplies it to the user through a nasal cannula.
 This helps ease the burden on the lungs allowing the user to breathe easily.

 Also known as a nasal oxygen tube, a nasal cannula delivers oxygen to the person who needs assistance in breathing.
 This is a thin plastic tube that has two prongs, which are placed in the user’s nostrils.
 It is fitted behind the user’s ears and is connected to the concentrator through a flowmeter.
-The capacity of the nasal tube ranges between 1-5 litres of oxygen per minute.
+The capacity of the nasal tube ranges between 1-5 liters of oxygen per minute.

 When not run on batteries, an oxygen concentrator uses power to function.
 Depending on the severity of your condition, at times you may need an oxygen supply for a longer time.
 In this case, connecting it to an AC power source works better than running it on batteries.